SAP-samples/btp-setup-automator/docs/USECASES.md

 This file gives you an overview on the content of the different scenarios.

-> ⚠ NOTE: You find more use cases and parametrs files in the folder [`./usecases`](./usecases), however only the ones available in the directory `released` are tested by us and should work.
+> ⚠ NOTE: You find more use cases and parameters files in the folder [`../usecases`](../usecases), however only the ones available in the directory `released` are tested by us and should work.

 ## Use case "cap_app_launchpad_TRIAL.json"